Author ORCID Identifier

 Digital Object Identifier (DOI)

 Thompson, Kenneth Rolland, "ASSESSING THE EFFECTS OF AN AUTHENTIC PROJECT-BASED INTERVENTION ON SECONDARY STUDENTS’ UNDERSTANDING OF ECOSYSTEMS AND THEIR ATTITUDES TOWARD AND INTERESTS IN STEM" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 64.